The History of SKMCH

 1990

-Encouraged by the positive feedback from his friends, Imran asked Dr Nausherwan Khan Burki, a Professor of Medicine at the University of Kentucky, USA, to develop the master plan for Shaukat Khanum Hospital in Lahore.
-Dr Burki would later become the first CEO of the hospital when it was completed.
+Encouraged by his friends, Imran asks Dr. Nausherwan Khan Burki, a Professor of Medicine at the University of Kentucky, USA, to develop a master plan for the hospital to be based in Lahore.
+Dr. Nausherwan later becomes the hospital’s first CEO.

 1991

-The foundation for Shaukat Khanum Hospital was laid, creating hundreds of jobs and providing an immediate boost to the local economy.
-The project quickly gained attention, including from prominent figures like Princess Diana of Wales, who visited Pakistan to show their support for the charitable work of cricketer-turned-philanthropist Imran Khan.
-Princess Diana would return twice more to shine a light on the work of the hospital.
+The foundation is laid, and hundreds of jobs are created, providing an immediate boost to the local economy.
+The project quickly gains attention from prominent figures, including Princess Diana of Wales, who visits Pakistan to lend her support.
+She returns twice more to shine a light on the hospital.

 1992